chatwoot/docs/docs/user-guide/conversation-workflow.md

 </div>

-The options are given below
+The allowed options are given below:

 | Options                 | Actions                                                                                        |
 |-------------------------|------------------------------------------------------------------------------------------------|